reyasadhu/Multi_Agent_Reinfiorcement_Learning/README.md

-**Multiagent Reinforcement Learning Using Q-learning Method in CUDA**
+ # <center> Multiagent Reinforcement Learning Using Q-learning Method in CUDA</center>

 This is a part of the lab assignment for the course ECE 277 at UCSD for Winter 2024.